shoprunback/documentation/source/shopify.html.md

 ---
-title: ShopRunBack Documentation for the prestashop addon
+title: ShopRunBack Documentation for the shopify addon

 language_tabs:
-  - php: PHP
+  - html: HTML

 toc_footers:
   - <a href='http://dashboard.shoprunback.com'>Sign Up for a Developer Key</a>